Definition of a Subaward

 When a new award with subaward(s) is made to Brown, the OSP Grant & Contract Administrator will confirm with the Principal Investigator (PI)/Department Administrator (DA) how the subaward(s) should be issued.
 The email will also request a Subaward Order Form for each subcontract along with revised budget and SOW as necessary.

 Subrecipient Monitoring takes place throughout the life cycle of a sponsored project.
 Information is gathered at the proposal and award stages as well as during an annual review process to ensure Subcontractor performance of the work and compliance with regulatory requirements.
 The University is required to verify Subrecipient eligibility and managing high risk Subrecipient.
-This is accomplished by collecting the Subrecipient’s Annual Audit and F&A Rate agreement as well as having the subrecipient complete Brown’s Subrecipient Profile Questionnaire.

 If the Subrecipient is deemed as high risk more frequent oversight is required throughout the life of the subaward.
 OSP will work closely with a PI to learn in greater detail about the nature of the work being performed and the subrecipient’s technical and business capacity to perform.
 Corrective action plans for identified high risk areas may be requested.